 - ALL MUSEUMS FREE on Bastille Day — opportunity to revisit or catch something new

-- Bal des Pompiers (bal day pom-pee-AY) — French tradition of firehouse parties on Bastille Day.
-Cool cultural experience for those staying out late.
+- Bal des Pompiers (bal day pom-pee-AY) — fire-department dance parties as a fun local Bastille Day tradition for anyone staying out late

-- Apartment — 57 Rue Réaumur — Host: Sophie Botel
+- Apartment — 57 Rue Réaumur — Airbnb host

 - 57 Rue Réaumur, Paris 75002